javlik/XCompare/readme.txt

 XCompare is a tool that can be used for very fast comparison of Excel tables.

 Its main benefits and the purposes for which this tool was made are:
-- it can compare Excel tables that have very different structure - especially with different order of columns and/or rows and different headers.
+- it can compare Excel tables that have very different structure - especially with different headers, different order of columns and/or rows.
 - Fully automatic comparison process if both tables have identical column names.
 In this case, the tool will mark all discovered differences directly in the Excel files (via OLE).
 - since version 2, this app is also able to find and visualize relations between columns across the tables.